SemionChi/VCF_processing/README.md

 - [x] 1.
 Process the input VCF without persisting it to disk (zipped or extracted) + not reading it to the memory wholesale.
 - [x] 2.
 Implement caching for API responses to prevent redundant queries.
-- [ ] 3.
-Provide a mechanism to resume processing from where it left off after a crash.

 ## Bonus Question